ku-sldg/protocol_ordering/src/chase_analysis/README.md

 1. Download most recent (as of 4.12.23) version of copland collection
 2. cd into any folder to run that test case
-3. To run chase analysis on some phrase in `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis
+3. To run chase analysis on some phrase written the file `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis

 # Measurements